ErikHage/java-utility/README.md

 - Trig
   - Some trigonometric functions for working with vectors
 - Probability
+  - Weighted Probability
     - Functionality to use weighted probabilities

 ### Monad